 5. I would like to look into or apply to a Long Term Care Home.
 Can you help?

-All applications for long term care must go through the CCAC (Community Care Access Centre).
-Our Case Managers can give you information on different long term care homes and provide a referral to CCAC.
+All applications for long term care must go through the LHIN (Local Health Integration Network).
+Our Case Managers can give you information on different long term care homes and provide a referral.